Skip to Content Skip to navigation

 If the employee is no longer required to work on-call they will be protected for oncall, however they may be required to work on-call at another site due to staff absences or increased demand.

-Staff will be paid according to the duration of call-out including actual travel time, rounded up to the nearest 15 minutes.
+In accordance with Annex A of NHS Circular PCS(AFC)2015/3, paragraph 8.1, staff will be paid according to the duration of call-out including actual travel time, rounded up to the nearest 15 minutes.
 The call-out time will be calculated from when the member of staff leaves home (or other agreed base) to when they return home (or other agreed base).
 In addition paragraph 8.3 also states that “Work undertaken from home, either by telephone or online, will attract payment for work done according to the actual duration of the period of work”.

 Shift Pattern Changes and Change in Hours